Paul Allen: Personal life

 While Allen expressed interest in romantic love and one day having a family, he never married and had no children.
 His marriage plans with his first girlfriend were cancelled as he felt he "was not ready to marry at 23".
 He was sometimes considered reclusive.
 In the 1990s, he purchased Rock Hudson's Los Angeles estate from film director John Landis and added the Neptune Valley recording studio to the property.
 Allen's family put the home on the market for $56 million after his death.

 Music

 Allen received his first electric guitar at the age of sixteen, and was inspired to play it by listening to Jimi Hendrix.
 In 2000, Allen played rhythm guitar on the independently produced album Grown Men.
 In 2013, he had a major label release on Sony's Legacy Recordings: Everywhere at Once by Paul Allen and the Underthinkers.
 PopMatters.com described Everywhere at Once as "a quality release of blues-rock that's enjoyable from start to finish".

-On February 7, 2018, an interview with Quincy Jones was released by the magazine New York on their Vulture website.
-In this interview, Jones said that he had extreme respect for Eric Clapton, his band Cream, and Allen.
-Referencing Allen's Hendrix-like play, the article mentioned a jam session on a yacht with Stevie Wonder.
+On February 7, 2018, an interview by the magazine New York on their Vulture website, Quincy Jones expressed respect for Allen's talent, saying he "sings and plays just like Hendrix".